 International airfare to/from the tour.
 Tour Leader gratuities, one lunch, drinks, personal items (phone, laundry, etc), international (if applicable) and domestic air taxes, visa fees, and any excursions referenced as ‘optional’.
 Airport transfers for Land Only customers.
 Optional trip cancellation insurance.
 Our post-reservation trip notes offer further guidance on shopping, visas, and locally payable departure taxes.

-Today we arrive at Entebbe International Airport (the airport serving the capital) and transfer to our lodge nearby as we prepare for our 32 Days Wildlife Safari In Uganda, Rwanda, Kenya And Tanzania
+Today we arrive at Entebbe International Airport and transfer to our lodge nearby.
+Later we prepare for our 32 Days Wildlife Safari In Uganda, Rwanda, Kenya And Tanzania

-This morning we travel by road northwards and stop at the Ziwa Rhino Sanctuary, track the rhinos, and have lunch.
-We then proceed to Murchison Falls.
-The falls mark the spot where the River Nile, on its journey from its source at Lake Victoria to join Lake Albert, is suddenly channeled into a gorge only six meters wide and cascades 43 meters below.
+This morning we travel by road northwards and stop at the Ziwa Rhino Sanctuary.
+Track the rhinos, and have lunch.
+Later, We proceed to Murchison Falls.
+The falls mark the spot where the River Nile, on its journey from its source at Lake Victoria to join Lake Albert.
+Furthermore, it is suddenly channeled into a gorge only six meters wide and cascades 43 meters below.

-The earth literally trembles at Murchison Falls — one of the world’s most powerful natural flows of water.
-Named them after Sir Roderick Murchison, president of the Royal Geographical Society, the falls also lend their name to the surrounding Murchison Falls National Park.
+The earth literally trembles at Murchison Falls.
+In addition, it is one of the world’s most powerful natural flows of water.
+Named them after Sir Roderick Murchison.
+This was president of the Royal Geographical Society.
+More so, the falls also lend their name to the surrounding Murchison Falls National Park.

-We begin the day with an early morning game drive on the Buligi, Albert or Queens tracks north of the river Nile.
-Here we have the chance to observe those animals closely associated with the African savannah like lion — leopard, giraffe, antelope, elephant, and warthog.
+We begin the day with an early morning game drive on the Buligi.
+Albert or Queens tracks north of the river Nile.
+Here we have the chance to observe those animals closely associated with the African savannah.
+For example like lion — leopard, giraffe, antelope, elephant, and warthog.

 After lunch we have a cruise on the Nile River.
-The cruise takes to the bottom of the thundering falls where you will see huge crocodiles, hippo, buffalo, elephant and a variety of water birds like herons, cormorants, ducks, bee-eaters, kingfishers, skimmers, fish eagle and the rare shoebill.
-We return to the lodge for dinner and overnight.
+The cruise takes to the bottom of the thundering falls where you will see wildlife.
+For example huge crocodiles, hippo, buffalo, elephant and a variety of water birds like herons and cormorants.
+More so ducks, bee-eaters, kingfishers, skimmers, fish eagle and the rare shoebill.
+Lastly, we return to the lodge for dinner and overnight.

-Early this morning, as we exit the park, we will stop at the top of Murchison Falls for a view before we continue by road to Kibale Forest National Park, famous for its families of habituated chimpanzees.
+Early this morning, as we exit the park, we will stop at the top of Murchison Falls.
+And then for a view before we continue by road to Kibale Forest National Park.
+Further its is famous for its families of habituated chimpanzees.
 The park it is home to an astonishing number of 12 species of primates, the highest density in the world!

 This morning we trek to see chimpanzees.
-Kibale National Forest has one of the highest diversity and concentration of primates in Africa, and is one of the best places not only in Uganda, but in the world, to see chimpanzees.
-Kibale Park is connected to Queen Elizabeth National Park in the South, hence allowing wildlife to freely move.
+Kibale National Forest has one of the highest diversity and concentration of primates in Africa.
+In fact, one of the best places not only in Uganda.
+And in the world, its where to see chimpanzees in largest numbers.
+Further, Kibale Park is connected to Queen Elizabeth National Park in the South, hence allowing wildlife to freely move.
 This park has a total population of approximately 1,450.

 Then we’ll have a walk through the Bigodi Swamps.
-The Kibale Association manages the Bigodi Wetland Sanctuary for Rural and Environmental Organization, formed in 1992 with the aim of achieving social and economic development for local communities.
+The Kibale Association manages the Bigodi Wetland Sanctuary for Rural and Environmental Organization.
+Again, it was formed in 1992 with the aim of achieving social and economic development for local communities.

-While on our guided walk around the swamps, we can distinguish many from the approximately 137 bird species found here, including the Snowy Headed Robin Chat, Black and White Casqued Horn-bill, Emerald Cuckoo and a variety of weavers, warblers, greenbuls and sunbirds.
-There is also an abundance of butterflies, and rich in vegetation, such as wild palms, polita figs and the dominant papyrus.
+While on our guided walk around the swamps, we can distinguish many from the approximately 137 bird species found here.
+For example, the Snowy Headed Robin Chat, Black and White Casqued Horn-bill, Emerald Cuckoo and a variety of weavers, warblers, greenbuls and sunbirds.
+There is also an abundance of butterflies, and rich in vegetation.
+Such as wild palms, polita figs and the dominant papyrus.

-We depart Kibale by road for the Mweya Peninsula in Queen Elizabeth II National Park, dominated on its northern border by the snow-capped peaks of the Rwenzori Mountains — the famous ‘Mountains of the Moon.’
-The varied ecosystems of this park, a UNESCO Biosphere Reserve for Humanity, support a wide variety of species including elephant, buffalo, lion and leopard.
+We depart Kibale by road for the Mweya Peninsula in Queen Elizabeth II National Park.
+In fact, it is dominated on its northern border by the snow-capped peaks of the Rwenzori Mountains .
+Moreover the famous ‘Mountains of the Moon.’
+The varied ecosystems of this park.
+An UNESCO Biosphere Reserve for Humanity, support a wide variety of species including elephant, buffalo, lion and leopard.

 Overnight at Queen Elizabeth II National Park: MWEYA SAFARI LODGE